Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Proof of invariance

 Then we have an induced involution map on the boundary of cobordism

 We claim that this map is fixed point free.
 Indeed, a fixed point of $\phi_{\partial}$ can only be in the strata satisfying $\beta''=\widetilde{\beta''}$.
 And we assume that there is no nonconstant $\phi$-multiply covered pseudoholomorphic disc.
 Since a $\phi$-somewhere injective disc can not be a fixed point of $\phi_{\partial}$, the fixed point of $\phi_{\partial}$ could only be the map that a zero energy disc bubbled off.
 The process of such bubbling-off corresponds to an interior marked point moving to the boundary.
-However, from the definition (\ref{12-nonpara-mod-3}) of moduli space we know that the marked point constrained away from $L$ can not move to the boundary.
+However, from the definition of moduli space (alternatively, we can also define the moduli space as a section of the reparameterization group action, see lemma 4.4 of \cite{So}.) we know that the marked point constrained away from $L$ can not move to the boundary.
 So the contradiction implies that $\phi_{\partial}$ has no fixed point.

 We below will show that $\phi_\partial$ is orientation reversing if

 (i) $L$ is orientable, dim$L=3$; or

 (ii) $L$ might not be orientable, dim$L=2$ and if $L$ is nonorientable we require the condition (\ref{9-bound}) is satisfied.\\